 Patients with suspected or known respiratory viruses should be placed in a single side room.
 Where single side rooms facilities are lacking, patients with the same confirmed pathogen should be cohorted together.
-Rapid Diagnostic Testing (including POCT) or LFD testing may be used to help support patient placement risk assessments on the respiratory pathway.
+Laboratory based PCR test or optionally Rapid Diagnostic Testing (including POCT) or LFD testing may be used to help support patient placement risk assessments on the respiratory pathway.